soloclz/agreed-time/docs/product/spec.md

      - Large visual emphasis on selected slots in grid
    - Show aggregated data as read-only context.
    - Show public link for reference.

 ---

+### 4.4. `/event/[public_token]/result` – Event Result View

+**Purpose**
+- Display the aggregated results of the event availability.
+- Show the best meeting times ("Top Picks").
+- Provide a detailed heatmap of availability.
+- List participants and their comments.

+**UI Sections**

+1. **Header**
+   - Event title and description.
+   - **Timezone Context**: Clearly states that "All times are shown in your local timezone".

+2. **Top Picks (Best Times)**
+   - Highlights the time slots with the highest availability (e.g., 100% attendance).
+   - Display:
+     - Date and Time (e.g., "Dec 24, 2025", "Friday, 14:00 - 15:00").
+     - "Available" count (e.g., "5/5 Available").
+     - List of attendees for this specific slot.

+3. **Other Options**
+   - A list of remaining time slots sorted by popularity (vote count).
+   - Shows date/time and vote count (e.g., "4 votes").
+   - Hover/detail view shows who can attend.

+4. **Participants List**
+   - Displays a grid/list of all participants.
+   - Shows `display_name` and their avatar (initial).
+   - **Comments**: Displays the optional comment provided by the participant (e.g., "I'll be late").

+5. **Heatmap**
+   - A visual grid (TimeGrid component reuse) showing availability intensity.
+   - **Visuals**:
+     - Color intensity represents the number of available participants (e.g., Dark Red = All, Light Red = Few).
+     - Non-interactive (read-only) version of the selection grid.
+   - **Legend**: Clearly labels "Few", "Most", and "All" with corresponding color swatches.

+6. **Action Bar**
+   - **Share Results**: Button to copy the result page URL to clipboard.

+---